pranith45/Hackt0berfest/README.md

 #### Guidelines for Contribution

 <li> Add your projects in project folder
-<li> Add your CP soln in CP folder
+<li> Add your CP solution in CP folder

 #### Happy Coding!!!